thoqbk/traprange/README.md

 ## How to recognize a table
 After some investigation, I realized that:
 * `Column`: text content in cells of the same column lies on a rectangular space that does not overlap with other rectangular spaces of another column.
 For example, in the following image, red rectangle and blue rectangle are separated spaces
 * `Row`: words in same horizontal alignment are in the same row.
-But this is just enough condition because a cell in a row may be a multi-line cell.
+But this is just sufficient condition because a cell in a row may be a multi-line cell.
 For example, the fourth cell in the yellow rectangle has two lines, phrases “FK to this customer’s record in” and "Ledgers table" are not int same horizontal alignment but they are still considered in the same row.
 In our solution, we simply assume that content in a cell only is single-line content.
 Different lines in a cell are considered to belong to different rows.
 Therefore the content in the yellow rectangle contains two rows: 1. `{"Ledger_ID",  "|" , "Sales Ledger Account" , "FK to this customer's record to"}` 2.  `{NULL , NULL , NULL , "Ledgers table"}`

 ![recognize a table](https://github.com/thoqbk/traprange/blob/master/_Docs/recognize-a-table.png)